dani763f/FLOSS-UX/docs/Study Findings/conceps_pm/km.md

 Missing formatting
 {: .label .label-red .float-right }
 # Knowledge Management and Platform Considerations
+Knowledge management is a challenge in any relatively large project, and especially in FLOSS where knowledge in many ways may make or break a project.
+How does the project communicate the available knowledge to the community?
+Is it visible what is needed at any given time?
+This in itself is a difficult task that is worthwhile to understand, also with a focus on design decisions.
+{: .fs-6 .fw-300 }

+---

-As FLOSS projects receive and create large amounts of data such as discussion, feedback, bug reports and pull requests to name a few.
-How this data is stored, accessible and worked with determines a lot about what knowledge is available to the contributors in the project, and how effectively the team solves future problems.
+As FLOSS projects receive and create large amounts of data such as discussion, feedback, bug reports and pull requests to name a few, how this data is stored, accessible and worked with determines a lot about what knowledge is available to the contributors in the project, and how effectively the team solves future problems.
 As this is a major consideration for how the project is managed several of the contributors in the projects had thoughts on the matter when asked.

 **Type/format of knowledge**|**Knowledge platform/location**|**Knowledge use and value**|**Potential knowledge management issues**
 :-----:|:-----:|:-----:|:-----: